SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 ## {% href_link 🧩 | Miscellaneous %}

 ### {% href_link 🧟 | Undead consecration %}
-All undead mobs now have a passive regeneration and will block 80% of the incoming damage.
+All undead mobs now have a passive regeneration and will block 80% of the incoming damage, with the exception of explosions.
 This can be bypassed by using `«Smite»`{: .mc-aqua} (2 seconds of vulnerability) or igniting them (20 seconds of vulnerability).
 The latter, of course, will not work on fire-immune mobs, like the Nether ones.

 ### {% href_link 💢 | Angry animals %}
 All friendly mobs can now attack back instead of panicking, and their friends will gladly help them to do so.